tmtsoftware/csw-prototype/loc/README.md

 Connection Issues
 -----------------

+The location service is based on Multicast DNS (mDNS).
+The server process is running by default on Mac OS X and CentOS.
+Make sure the firewall is either disabled or allows port 5353/UDP.

 Note: Applications using the location service may need to have these VM options defined when running, especially when running in a virtual machine (Vmware):

 * -Djava.net.preferIPv4Stack=true (due to problems handling ipv6 addresses in some cases)

-* -Dakka.remote.netty.tcp.hostname=XXX.XXX.XXX.XX (To make sure the correct IP addresses is used, in case there are multiple interfaces)
+* -Dakka.remote.netty.tcp.hostname=XXX.XXX.XXX.XX (To make sure Akka uses the correct IP address, in case there are multiple interfaces)

+If you run into trouble running a test, such as the location service test, you could try adding the above -D options in Idea or Eclipse, or from the command line:

+  sbt 'project loc' '; set javaOptions += "-Dakka.remote.netty.tcp.hostname=192.168.178.31" ; test'

+(Replacing 192.168.178.31 with your primary IP address).

 Command Line Tools
 ------------------